 Student performance is commonly described using performance levels.
-For example, each STAAR assessment has three performance levels: Level I: Unsatisfactory Academic Performance, Level II: Satisfactory Academic Performance, and Level III: Advanced Academic Performance.
+Beginning in the 2016-2017 school year, each STAAR assessment, including STAAR Spanish, has four performance levels: Did Not Meet Grade Level, Approaches Grade Level, Meets Grade Level, and Masters Grade Level.
 This information is useful in describing students' current knowledge and skills.
 However, the overall description of student achievement can be enhanced by providing student progress measures that convey information about how performance in the current year compares to performance in the prior year.
+Individual student progress is compared to progress targets so that progress can be classified as Limited, Expected, or Accelerated.